All About Kauai's Hindu Monastery - FAQ

 What do the various colored robes mean?

 Those dressed in orange are swamis under lifetime vows, ordained after a training period of eight to twelve years.
 Those in the latter half of that training wear yellow and are called yogis.
 Monks in white are sadhakas, who take vows two years at a time.
-All the sadhakas wear khaki outfits when working on the grounds, swamis are in orange/red.

 Why do the monks wear three white stripes and a red dot on their forehead?